mcarr-and/go-gin-marshalling/README.md

 ## Project includes:

 * Opentelemetry via OpenTelemetry Collector.
+* Opentelemetry display version = version-git_short_hash
+* require passed in parameters for use in Kubernetes
+  * namespace
+  * instance-name
+  * otel-location
 * Testing
   * Unit testing sending and receiving JSON to Gin
     * Get all albums